Terry's + LSC + McGrath = Long Term Confidence

 Anyone can sell a smart lock with impressive features.
 Very few can stand behind it for decades.

-When you choose a smart lock backed by brands with real industry heritage — and installed by locksmiths who’ve been doing this for generations — you’re not just buying technology.
-You’re buying continuity.
+When you choose a smart lock backed by brands with real industry heritage — and installed by locksmiths who have been doing this for generations — you are not just buying technology.
+You are buying continuity.
+Parts will still be available.
+The app will still be updated.
+Someone knowledgeable will still answer the phone.